 - For verbs that end in ie, change the ie to y and add ing.
 Ex: die > dying, tie > tying

-- Include your brand slogan in your blog header
+- If possible, include your brand slogan in your blog header

 Register a domain name

 Step 1: Make Sure Your Domain Name Answers Two Questions for the Readers